 For me, that’s really where great launch strategy comes from.

-They’re my 5 + 1 bonus easy launch tactics that will help YOU to get your launch rocking and rolling.
+They’re my five (plus one bonus) easy launch tactics that will help YOU to get your launch rocking and rolling.

-Before we finish up, I want to remind you that for any of the episodes of the Heart-Centred Business Podcast, if you have any aha’s or any questions or anything you want to share, come over to the Heart-centred, soul-driven entrepreneurs Facebook Community and use the #podcastaha.
-Let me know which episode you’ve been listening to and let’s continue the conversation.
+Before we finish up, I want to remind you that for any of the episodes of the Heart-Centred Business Podcast, if you have any aha’s, questions or anything you want to share, come over to the Heart-centred, soul-driven entrepreneurs Facebook Community and use #podcastaha and the episode number (150) and let’s continue the conversation.